 Burkina Faso has shown its commitment to working with IFAD by increasing their contribution by 100%.

-Liberia recognizes the importance of investing in agriculture and has made a pledge to IFAD.
+recognizes the importance of investing in IFAD and increased their contribution by 40%.

-Italy pledged €84 million to IFAD - a 45% increase since the last replenishment.
+Italy pledged €84 million to IFAD - a 45% increase.
 Italy also hosts the UN food agencies in Rome.

 Mali, Somalia and Haiti have made contributions - recognizing IFAD's role in sustainable and resilient agriculture.